 Download Jim’s Testimony

 Jim has provided us with a document detailing his life story and testimony that covers much more than what our podcast episode was able to include.
-Fill out your information below and we’ll email you a download of Jim’s written testimony immediately.
+Send us a message through our contact form and we’ll email you a copy of Jim’s written testimony.